hanjinliu/cylindra/docs/installation.md

 === "From the GitHub main branch"

-    Following command will install `cylindra` from the main branch of the GitHub repository.

     ```shell
     pip install git+https://github.com/hanjinliu/cylindra.git
     ```

 === "Build from the source"

-    You can clone the repository and build locally.
-This option requires `git` and the Rust programming language.
-Following commands will save all the files in the "cylindra" folder, compile the Rust files and install them.

     ```shell
     git clone https://github.com/hanjinliu/cylindra